philcryer/blackgate/README.md

 blackgate
 =========

-privacy and anonymity for anyone
+privacy and anonymity for everyone